← Writing

 Play runs on agency

 Play has a requirement of its own, and that's where Philip Man comes in.
-Also speaking at the same talk, Philip heads the newly formed Innovation Office at GovTech, focused on prototyping the next generation of public services.
-His background runs through IDEO and BCG Digital Ventures, and he kept coming back to two ideas: intention and agency.
+Also speaking at the same talk, Philip heads GovTech's newly formed Innovation Office.
+He kept coming back to two ideas: intention and agency.

 Agency, the way he frames it, is the space between intent and action.
-It's not just permission to act.
 It's the room to act early, on an unfinished idea, and to be corrected by whatever happens next.
 Take that room away and you don't have play anymore.
-You've got a lesson with extra steps, where someone has already decided what the right outcome is and you're just walking toward it.
+You've got a lesson with extra steps.

 Illustration of agency as the open space between intention and action